Dr Pepper: Name

 Theories about the origins of the soft drink's name abound.
 One possible reason that the name was chosen was the practice, common at the time of the drink's creation, of including Dr. in the names of products to convey the impression that they were healthful.

 A theory often cited is that the drink was named after an actual doctor, one Charles T. Pepper of Rural Retreat, Virginia.
 Morrison may have named the drink after the doctor in gratitude for Pepper having given Morrison his first job.
 However, Milly Walker, Collections Manager / Curator for the Dublin (Texas) Dr Pepper Bottling Co.
-Museum, has stated that U.S. Census records show that a young Morrison lived in Christiansburg, Virginia, 40 mi away from Rural Retreat, and that "there is not one piece of evidence that Morrison ever worked for Charles T. Pepper in Rural Retreat".
-Another story tells of Morrison naming the drink after Charles T. Pepper because the doctor granted Morrison permission to marry Pepper's daughter, but the girl in question was only eight years old at the time that Morrison moved to Waco.
+Museum, has stated that US Census records show that a young Morrison lived in Christiansburg, Virginia, 40 mi away from Rural Retreat, and that "there is not one piece of evidence that Morrison ever worked for Charles T. Pepper in Rural Retreat".
+A romanticized origin story posits that Morrison named the soft drink after Charles T. Pepper to win approval to marry his daughter.
+Historians and archivists, however, have dismissed this claim, noting that the girl was just eight years old when Morrison settled in Waco.